 Anyway, the beauty of drizzling it over after it's baked is that you can drizzle as much or as little as you want on every pita, as they are portion sized.
 Perfect when making it with picky kids!
 Or adults...
 (Here's a store bought if you can't make your own.)

 Just mix all the ingredients for the tomato sauce in a small bowl (tomato puree through garlic powder).
 Spread on top of four pitas.
 Chop up vegetables of choice, I had onion and red peppers, but squash and mushrooms would also be good.
 Sprinkle on top.
 Add the fresh mozzarella cheese and the ham.

 Bake in the oven at 200C (400F) for around 9 minutes, until nice and crispy pitas with melted mozzarella.
-In a small bowl, whisk together 1 tsp of za’atar with 2 tbsp of olive oil and drizzle as much or as little as you want on top of the pitas.
+In a small bowl, whisk together 1 teaspoon of za'atar with 2 tablespoon of olive oil and drizzle as much or as little as you want on top of the pitas.
 Sprinkle with chili flakes and serve with fresh arugula or spinach.

 Other easy dinners: